 We have a custom in which, on the day of a wedding, the bride and groom cannot see each other until the ceremony.
 Have you ever wondered where that custom came from?

-In the ancient Jewish wedding, once there was a covenant of marriage and the redemption price was paid for the bride (“it is finished”), the bridegroom would announce to his bride that he was going to build a dwelling place for them at his father’s house—their abode would simply be an addition onto his father’s house, as entire families generally lived in one location.
+In the ancient Jewish wedding, once there was a covenant of marriage and the redemption price was paid for the bride (“it is finished” is what the bridegroom would declare when his bride’s redemption price had been paid in full), the bridegroom would announce to his bride that he was going to build a dwelling place for them at his father’s house—their abode would simply be an addition onto his father’s house, as entire families generally lived in one location.

 Once the bridegroom departed to begin work on building their dwelling place, it began a mandatory period of separation.
 The bridegroom could no longer have direct contact with his bride, and she would be veiled whenever she went out into public.
 The two were legally married, but the marriage was not physically consummated yet.
 They were betrothed, which had far more legal weight than simply being engaged today.
 To separate from the betrothal, the two would have to legally divorce.